 - Focus on your breathing, notice the smells, sounds and tastes in your mouth.

-- Focus on how your sitting, holding your body and your neck and just relax and you will find that you will overall be calmer in these situations.
+- Focus on how your sitting, holding your body and your neck and just relax and you find that you will overall be calmer in these situations.

-Here is also another article as it appeared in Entrepreneur magazine, on
+Here is also another article as it appeared in Entrepreneur magazine, on Why Fight and Flight mode can break your business.

+Article by Yoke van Dam.
 Yoke van Dam has been called the Kintsugi queen* because of her ability to join, repair and heal fractured teams and turn them into something quite wonderful.